mghucs/PlaneCrave/README.md

-# I call this project PlaneCrave
+ap# I call this project PlaneCrave
 As PopCrave might be considered a reputable news source, I have taken it upon myself to also become a reputable news source.
 I am inspired by Jack Sweeney and will add onto his legacy of bringing awareness to the negative environmental impact created by private planes.

 ### Installation